cibere/chattotwitch-docs/docs/index.md

 - **Edit Webhook Format:**
   Currently, this only lets you change the way the bot generates the webhook's username.
 [This setting supports variables](#variables)

-## View Settings
+## Profiles

-Want to view someone else's settings?
-Well you can run `/settings`, while passing a user to the `user` argument.
+Want to view someone else's profile?
+Well you can run `/profile` to do so.
+This will show you their twitch account, crosschat settings, blacklisted and whitelisted users, and their statistics.

 ## Notifications